FriendlyNeighborhoodShane/MinMicroG/conf/custom-conf.md

 Also note that exact same behaviour applies to the fourth column for the 'github' source type.
 Additionally note that the fourth column for the 'repo' source type has a different function but similar purpose; It is the architecture and minimum SDK level to filter all the available APKs by.

-Now, when we run update.sh, as long as the internet is still up, we will get a correct AuroraServices.apk where we wanted.
+Now, when we run `update.sh`, as long as the internet is still up, we will get a correct AuroraServices.apk where we wanted.

-### build.sh and defconf-aurora.txt
+### `build.sh` and defconf-aurora.txt

 For a new pack, we make a new defconf file.
 Note that the name in the defconf file is only used to execute the build command, the name of the zip in releases will be using the variant variable in the defconf.
 Open the defconf-aurora.txt file and see what the final result is.